What Can Advertisers Do About Misinformation and Hate Speech on Social Media? - Basis Technologies

 Protecting Brands/Clients

-While there’s no perfect way to avoid serving ads near misinformation and hate speech on social media, there are measures advertising teams can take to protect their brands and clients.
+Considering these persistent brand safety threats, as well as social networks’ recent disinvestment in their trust and safety teams and programs, how can advertisers protect their brands or clients from brand safety threats on social platforms?
+While there’s no perfect way to avoid serving ads near misinformation and hate speech on social media, there are measures advertising teams can take to minimize risk.

-Advertisers can work with partners like DoubleVerify, for example, which offers pre-screen protection capabilities that help to ensure ads are served in safe and suitable environments.
+To further safeguard brand safety, advertisers can work with partners like DoubleVerify, which offers pre-screen protection capabilities that help to ensure ads are served in safe and suitable environments.
 They can also leverage allow lists and block lists to better control the environments in which their ads are served.

 Continuous social media monitoring—done by teams who are trained to detect mis- and disinformation—is another important way to safeguard brand content on social media.
 Advertisers can even harness the power of AI for good in this area, with AI-driven social listening tools that make it easy to monitor and keep track of online conversations involving specific brands.